Exec and the vector table¶

 XX), and the library name pointer

 00fc 00a8.
 We also know that the pattern is likely to be stored towards the beginning of the whole ROM, as one of the first things the library will do is to create its own structure in memory.
-This last assumption is not to be taken for granted, but it's a reasonable one.
+This last assumption is not to be taken for granted, as the code could easily jump around, but it's a reasonable one.

 In the Kickstart 1.3 code this pattern can be found at offset